 To put it as simply as possible, Robo Advisors use special algorithms to allocate and manage your investments.
 These algorithms can determine the best financial strategy for your account, and they allow Robo Advisors to operate more efficiently and at a far lesser cost than human financial planners.

 Robo Advisors are generally restricted to the area of portfolio management and retirement planning.
-However, they don’t handle issues such as cash-flow management or estate planning.
-Robo Advisors can radically change the distribution channel of your investment accounts.
+However, they usually don’t handle issues such as cash-flow management or estate planning, although their services are indeed expanding.
+Robo Advisors can radically change the effectiveness of your investment accounts.
 Back in the old days, this type of service can only be attained through a human financial advisor as part of a wider (and more expensive) bundle of services.
 Thanks to Robo Advisors, portfolio management is more readily available to a larger network of potential investors.
 And they are cheaper, too.